ylgrgyq/resilience-for-clojure/README.md

 And there's also an example to show how to use them all together [here](https://github.com/ylgrgyq/resilience-for-clojure#use-the-resilience-family-all-together) and how to handle exceptions [here](https://github.com/ylgrgyq/resilience-for-clojure#exception-handling).

 Further more, it has [examples](https://github.com/ylgrgyq/resilience-for-clojure#registry) to create a `Registry` to collect `Circuit Breaker`, `Retry`, `Rate Limiter` and `Bulkhead` that scattered everywhere and manage them together.
-And [examples](https://github.com/ylgrgyq/resilience-for-clojure#consume-emitted-events) to set listeners to consume events from your `Circuit Breaker`, `Retry`, `Rate Litmiter` to monitor their state in real time.
+And [examples](https://github.com/ylgrgyq/resilience-for-clojure#consume-emitted-events) to set listeners to consume events from your `Circuit Breaker`, `Retry`, `Rate Litmiter` to monitor their state or metrics in real time.

 ### Circuit Breaker